Apollo-Level2-Web-Dev/batch3-assignment-1/README.md

 ## Blog Writing (anyone):

-Write two impactful blog posts covering the following topics:
+Write an impactful blog posts covering the following topics:
 1. The significance of union and intersection types in Typescript.
 2. How to handle asynchronous operations using `async/await` over `callback/promise` TypeScript.
 3. Why are Type Guards Necessary?
 Discuss Various Types of Type Guards and Their Use Cases.